Fujifilm X100T vs Leica Q Typ 116

-The Fujifilm X100T and the Leica Q (Typ 116) are two enthusiast cameras that were revealed to the public, respectively, in September 2014 and June 2015.
-Both the X100T and the Q Typ 116 are fixed lens compact cameras that are based on an APS-C (X100T) and a full frame sensor.
-The Fujifilm has a resolution of 16 megapixel, whereas the Leica provides 24 MP.
+The Fujifilm X100T and the Leica Q (Typ 116) are two enthusiast cameras that were announced, respectively, in September 2014 and June 2015.
+Both the X100T and the Q Typ 116 are fixed lens compact cameras that are based on an APS-C (X100T) and a full frame (Q Typ 116) sensor.
+The Fujifilm has a resolution of 16 megapixels, whereas the Leica provides 24 MP.

 An illustration of the physical size and weight of the Fujifilm X100T and the Leica Q Typ 116 is provided in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the X100T – represents the basis or 100 percent across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
+All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica Q Typ 116 is notably larger (11 percent) than the Fujifilm X100T.
 Moreover, the Q Typ 116 is substantially heavier (45 percent) than the X100T.
 In this context, it is worth noting that neither the X100T nor the Q Typ 116 are weather-sealed.

 Concerning battery life, the X100T gets 330 shots out of its NP-95 battery, while the Q Typ 116 can take 300 images on a single charge of its BP-DC12 power pack.
 The power pack in the X100T can be charged via the USB port, so that it is not always necessary to take the battery charger along when travelling.